BerndWessels/terraform/README.md

 Congratulations, your new `environment` should be up and running in the `cloud` now.

 Now you can make changes to `lambdas` or the `websites` and simply deploy them with `npm run platform:deploy`.

+## Product Environments

+Basically you do exactly the same again for each of your product environments.

+Every product environment will also get its own AWS account.

+Obviously the product environments will be more or less different but the build and deployment processes are pretty much the same.

+Just have a look in the `Product` folder and the `package.json` for an example.

 # Platform vs. Products